 Reducing food waste and providing work experience opportunities with a community focus.

-Fortunate Food Co. aims to alleviate waste from ‘imperfect’ fruits and vegetables that are deemed inedible by transforming them into delicious chutneys and juices.
+Fortunate Food co. aims to alleviate food wastage by transforming surplus off-spec fruits into delicious chutneys while supporting the development of disadvantaged youths to empower them to become future leaders.
 The project challenges individuals to view the food system with a new perspective by dispelling common misconceptions around off-spec produce, particularly in a world of increasingly scarce resources.
-Ultimately, the vision is to give back to the community by providing paid work experience in creating and selling the products at market stalls.
+Ultimately, the vision is to give back to the community by upskilling disadvantaged youth through workshops and paid work experience.

 Linking refugees and asylum seekers with partnered cafes to ensure they receive local work experience and develop valuable customer service skills.